 Chevron Lace: Chevron lace is patterned in intricate, inverted "V" shapes.
 Beyond lace, chevron prints can be found throughout the world in both luxury apparel and home décor.
 It is typically a pattern of the Art Deco period.

 Lined Gusset: A lined gusset is a cotton fabric added to panties in order to ensure breathability and comfort throughout the day.
 Lined gussets also protect clothing worn over the panty.
 Cosabella always makes their gussets out of cotton, for maximum comfort.

 Boning: Boning is used by designers who wish to create shape, fit support, reinforcement and reduce wrinkling.
 Different types of materials are used as boning from steel to plastic depending on the strain that the garment will pose.

-Bodysuit: Bodysuits, very similar to Teddies, are form fitting undergarments which provide support to the breasts, form the torso and have snap button closures between the legs.
+Bodysuit: Bodysuits, very similar to Teddies, are form fitting undergarments which provide support to the breasts, from the torso and have snap button closures between the legs.
 Bodysuits are typically used for smoothing or shaping a women's silhouette.
 Some women also use bodysuits for layering under jackets and tops.
 Wear a bodysuit for a fun, streamlined look and also when you do not want to worry about your top layer riding up or staying tucked in.

-Teddy: Teddies, which can be very similar to bodysuits, are a one piece garment that can be either loose or tight.
+Teddy: Teddies, which can be very similar to bodysuits, are a one-piece garment that can be either loose or tight.
 A teddy can be worn for layering as a top or as sleepwear depending on the fabric and fit.
 Some teddies have snap crotch closures while others are a full-on one piece.
-Teddies are ideal for smooth looks, worn instead of camisoles for a no nonsense tuck-in effect with pants and skirts.
+Teddies are ideal for smooth looks, worn instead of camisoles for a no-nonsense tuck-in effect with pants and skirts.